jake05050505/pyautogui_reaction-test/README.md

 6. Now, run `python app.py`.

 ## After first install
-After the first install, there is no longer any required setup.
+After the first install, some steps become unnecessary.
 To run the app again, repeat steps 2, 4, and 6.